Esther Chapter Five

 Esther 5:1

-On the third day Esther put on her royal robes and stood in the inner court of the palace, in front of the king's hall.
-The king was sitting on his royal throne in the hall, facing the entrance.
+On the third day, Ester put on her royal robes and stood in the inner courtyard of the king's palace, opposite the king's hall.
+The king was sitting on his royal throne in the king's hall, across from the entrance to the hall.

 We saw the preparation of Esther and the Jews of Susa in chapter 4.
 We see that on the third day Esther goes to the king.
 We see that she put on her royal robes and this is a picture of each of us clothing ourselves in the blood of Jesus Christ before we go to meet the King.